halimahexe/FAC-Website/text.md

 Halimah says:

 As I touch on above, I remember being on the internet from the age of 4, using the likes of MSN, playing games on Miniclip and other now defunct websites.
 As part of that, I have always been interested in how websites work and perhaps my earliest introduction to this was learning how to build websites using Freewebs (RIP) to create a Lord of the Rings fansite at the age of 8.
-However, despite this longstanding interest, apart from dabbling in the HTML and CSS of Tumblr and Wordpress themes, my previous attempts to teach myself how to code lacked focus and so fell to the wayside.
+However, despite this longstanding interest, apart from dabbling in the HTML and CSS of Tumblr and Wordpress themes, my previous attempts to teach myself how to code lacked focus and so didn't last long.
 Through FAC, I have discovered a renewed interest and the prerequisites have helped me focus my learning to establish the foundations that I hope will lead to a long career in software development.

 Halimah says: